acuvity/mcp-servers-registry/mcp-server-github/charts/mcp-server-github/README.md

 **Description**:

 ```
 Add a comment to the requester's latest pending pull request review, a pending review needs to already exist to call this (check with the user if not sure).
-If you are using the LINE subjectType, use the get_line_number_in_pull_request_file tool to get an exact line number before commenting.
 ```

 **Parameter**: